cloudfoundry/diego-design-notes/api/api_lrps.md

 To fetch all fresh domains:

 ```
-GET
-/v1/fresh_domains
+GET /v1/fresh_domains
 ```

-This returns an array of `FreshDomainResponse` objects (which are identical to `FreshDomainRequest` objects).
+This returns an array of `FreshDomainResponse` objects (which are identical to `FreshDomainBumpRequest` objects).

 [back](README.md)